-Any participant that becomes HIV infected during Step 2 of the study will permanently discontinue study product and will be followed at quarterly intervals for approximately 52 weeks in order to test for safety parameters, as well as CD4 cell count and HIV viral load.
+Any participant that becomes HIV infected during Step 2 of the study will permanently discontinue study product and will be followed at quarterly intervals for approximately 48 weeks in order to test for safety parameters, as well as CD4 cell count and HIV viral load.

-When the study reaches the required number of incident HIV endpoints or when the last participant enrolled completes their participation in Step 2, all participants will be unblinded.
-All participants will begin open-label daily oral TDF/FTC for approximately 48 weeks (for Arm A, to "cover the tail"), starting no later than 8 weeks after their last injection (the timing of the last injection visit and duration of provision of daily oral TDF/FTC may vary according to when the last participant reaches their final Step 2 visit or if the study endpoints are reached earlier).
-All participants will be transitioned to locally-available HIV prevention services when their participation in Step 3 ends.
+Participants who complete the full three years of follow-up in Step 2 at the Week 153 visit will ideally begin Step 3 on the same day, which will be considered Day 0 of Step 3.
+On this day, participants will begin study-provided open-label daily oral TDF/FTC for 48 weeks (for Arm A, to "cover the tail").
+For participants who prematurely transition to Step 3 before completing three years of follow-up in Step 2, Step 3 will start no later than 8 weeks after their last injection (the timing of the last injection visit and duration of provision of daily oral TDF/FTC may vary according to when the last participant reaches their final Step 2 visit or if the study endpoints are reached earlier).